SamPrewitt/SamPrewitt.github.io/index.md

  * When suspension is set up properly the rider should adjust seat height.
     * a) Unlatch seat post clamp.
     * b) Stand over bike frame.
-    * c) Place a foot on a peddal and fully extend leg.
+    * c) Place a foot on a pedal and fully extend that leg.
-    * d) Pull the seat post up far enough to comfortably sit.
+    * d) Pull the seat post up far enough to sit comfortably.

  >**Step 3:** Check Front & Rear Brakes